silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 ### `fortemplate()` and `$Me` {#fortemplate}

-If you reference some `ViewableData` object directly in a template, the `forTemplate()` method on that object will be called.
+If you reference some `ModelData` object directly in a template, the `forTemplate()` method on that object will be called.
 This can be used to provide a default template for an object.

 ```php